DALAI-project/Train_BERT_NER/README.md

 The [Accelerate](https://huggingface.co/docs/accelerate/index) library is used for facilitating model training in a distributed setting.

-For running the code with all available GPUs (with mixed precision disabled), use the command `accelerate launch --multi_gpu train_bert_ner.py`
+- For running the code with all available GPUs (with mixed precision disabled), use the command `accelerate launch --multi_gpu train_bert_ner.py`

-Training with all available GPUs and float16 mixed precision can be initiated with `accelerate launch --multi_gpu --mixed_precision=fp16 --num_processes=2 train_ner.py`
+- Training with all available GPUs and float16 mixed precision can be initiated with `accelerate launch --multi_gpu --mixed_precision=fp16 --num_processes=2 train_ner.py`

-Training code can also be restricted to use only one GPU `accelerate launch --num_processes=1 train_ner.py`
+- Training code can also be restricted to use only one GPU:
+`accelerate launch --num_processes=1 train_ner.py`

-In a multi-GPU setting, the specific GPU that is used for training can be defined using GPU id `accelerate launch --num_processes=1 --gpu_ids=0 train_ner.py`
+- In a multi-GPU setting, the specific GPU that is used for training can be defined using GPU id `accelerate launch --num_processes=1 --gpu_ids=0 train_ner.py`

+- Run the code only with cpu (also in a GPU setting): 'accelerate launch --cpu train_ner.py'

-For all possible parameters, see
+- For all possible parameters, see
 `accelerate launch -h`